minanew12/era-compiler-llvm/README.md

 needing to refactor or re-audit any code.
 ZKsync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.

-This directory and its sub-directories contain the source code for the ZKsync fork of the [LLVM](https://llvm.org) framework, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments used by the Solidity and Vyper compilers developed by Matter Labs.

 ## Overview

 Welcome to the ZKsync LLVM project!